 The problem is that we can’t avoid making mistakes as they’re a crucial part of life, and our programming declares that it’s terrible to make mistakes.
-That produces a kind of friction in our brain.
+That produces a kind of friction in our brains.
 We start worrying about the future and stop living in the present.
 As time flies, we get addicted to this kind of thinking.

 Always, we associate a mistake with darkness and avoid taking risks because it may bring us despair.
 We lose the capacity to learn anything new, and soon, our lives become a living hell.

 You don’t need to believe me.
 Look at yourself and try to witness your insecurities.

 Aren’t you afraid to face the following year, next month, next week, and the next day?

 Don’t you get scared at the thought of disease and decay, I.e., old age?

 Isn’t it true that you’re terrified of thinking about the poverty that can come because of the depreciation in your material assets?